 - How do the nominations work?

-If more than one candidate is put forward by organisations of one country, the Regional Board Members will vote on which candidate should be taken from that country.
+If by 17.10.2014 more than one candidate continues to be put forward by organisations of one country, the Regional Board Members will vote on which candidate should be considered from that country.
 The Board Member for that region will not be able to participate in that vote.

-The final list of nominated candidates and their applications will be posted on the Alliance website on the 03.11.2014, two weeks before the election.
+The final list of nominated candidates and their applications will be posted on the Alliance website by the 03.11.2014, two weeks before the election.